 - Fatal Flaw: Characters may take a special disadvantage called a hubris which the GM can exploit specifically so they can make the wrong decision.
 In addition, each swordsman school has a weakness that is explained in its description can be exploited via the school's aptly named "Exploit Weakness" knack.

-- From Nobody to Nightmare: Several NPC's have encountered syrneth artifacts or had other supernatural encounters that left them... changed.
-Gerald Hohne of the Crimson Rodgers and Hamish of the Corsairs are good examples.
+- From Nobody to Nightmare: Several NPCs have encountered Syrneth artifacts or had other supernatural encounters that left them... changed.
+Gerald Hohne of the Crimson Rogers and Hamish of the Corsairs are good examples.

-- Gameplay and Story Integration: Out of a pool of 100 points, buying a swordsman school from a character's native country costs 25.
+- Gameplay and Story Integration: In first edition, out of a pool of 100 points, buying a swordsman school from a character's native country costs 25.
 Buying a foreign school costs 35.
 There is no functional difference between using a domestic or foreign school, aside from the point difference.
 As a result, most PCs and NPCs use swordsman schools from their home countries, instead of munchkin-ing the most powerful schools with the nationalities that grant the best Traits and Advantage discounts.

 - Ghost Pirate: The Black Freighter is a ship full of these.

 - Glove Slap: Sword dueling is quite common, and is usually legal in most countries.

 - The GM Is A Cheating Bastard: The GM's guide explicitly gives two rules.
 Rule #1: There are no rules.
 Rule #2 Cheat anyway.

 - Grappling-Hook Pistol: A very common item of equipment for any adventurer.

 - Heroic Sacrifice: All of Philip Gosse's crew.

 - Hook Hand: There's an artifact called the Scarlet Hook of Madness.